rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 ## Interest Groups

-An interest group is a collection of users who share a common interest, similar to a remarketing list, each interest group has an owner, which is typically an advertiser, publisher, or ad tech platform.
+An interest group is a collection of users who share a common interest, similar to a remarketing list.
+Each interest group has an owner, which is typically an advertiser, publisher, or ad tech platform.

-Interest groups allow advertisers to target ads to users who have previously shown interest in their products or services, without relying on third-party cookies
+Interest groups allow advertisers to target ads to users who have previously shown interest in their products or services, without relying on third-party cookies.

 When a user visits a website, the website can ask the user's browser to add the user to an interest group.

 The browser stores this information locally on the user's device.
 When the user visits a website that participates in the Protected Audience API, that stored information can be analyzed by the Interest group tab.

-It will list out interest groups as you perform actions on specific elements, for example, if you click on e-commerce site and clicked/searched for a shoe, it will trigger an action that will add an interest group in your browser
+It will list out interest groups as you perform actions on specific elements.
+For example, if you click on an e-commerce site and click/search for a shoe, it will trigger an action that will add an interest group in your browser.

 <img alt="PSAT Protected Audience - Interest Groups" src="images/private-advertising/protected-audience/psat_v1.0.0_interest_groups_2025_06_30.png" width="1200" />

-The tab shows that list of interest groups along with useful information such as event time, access type, name, owner, and expiration time.
-You can also filter based on the similar categories.
+The tab shows the list of interest groups along with useful information such as event time, access type, name, owner, and expiration time.
+You can also filter based on similar categories.

 ## Ad Units